BishopFox/BrokenHill/README.md

 Our original goal was to produce a tool that could perform the GCG attack on at least some popular models on a GeForce RTX 4090, which is the consumer GPU supported by CUDA with the most VRAM (24GiB).
 The version released by the paper's authors only supported a few models, and while they could fit into VRAM on an RTX 4090, it didn't leave enough memory available for the actual attack, because it would typically have been used on high-end hosting provider hardware with many times that amount of VRAM.
 A version that can run on consumer hardware makes it possible for many more people to explore this fascinating area of research.

+Note: this tool is only usable on CUDA (NVidia) hardware at this time.

 ## Introduction

 *"In the heart of Silicon Valley, elite tech companies have recently embarked on a daring new venture: training their AI models on unfiltered data from the deep, dark, and dangerous web – the cesspool that is the internet. [...]
 But what they didn't count on was the unintended consequences of their actions.
 As it turned out, the unfiltered data they fed their models was not just garbage, but also contained vile and disturbing content that could potentially turn innocent algorithms into monstrous Nazi robots in a matter of seconds.
 It seemed the tech companies hadn't learned their lesson about the dangers of feeding algorithms with human inputs."*